gvwilson/sensibleadventures/nardica/nardica.md

 a hair-thin fractal antenna,
 and---

-"Shway boo," she whispered unbelievingly.
+"*Shway boo*," she whispered unbelievingly.
-The dronelet's crystal core was enormous---almost as big as a grain of rice---and the flat, unreflective black that meant it had been grown in orbit.
+The dronelet's crystal core was huge---twice the size of a grain of rice---and its flat, unreflective black surface meant it had probably been grown in orbit.
-If its twins had similar cores, the three drones together would be worth as much as the *Guinevere*.
+If the other drones had similar cores, then together they would be worth almost as much as the *Guinevere*.

 "Iffy, what're you doin?"
-She ignored her foster mother and the alarms and the pressure of the salesman's glare as she pulled tools out of her pockets.
+She ignored her foster mother and the alarms and the pressure of the ecologist's stare as she pulled tools out of her pockets.

-"You got any scraps this big?" she asked over her shoulder, holding her hands a few centimeters apart for an instant before opening two other drones.
+"You got any scraps this big?" she asked over her shoulder, holding her hands a few centimeters apart.
-Sure enough,
-their cores were identical.

 "Here."
-The salesman handed her half a dozen swatches of video fabric, each the size of a handkerchief.
+He handed her half a dozen swatches of video fabric, each the size of a handkerchief.
 Iffy measured one against a drone, then winced as she pried two of the rotors out of the stiff black fabric.